micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-29-rashi_en.md

 <b>He ran to greet him.</b> He thought that he [Yaakov] was loaded with money for the servant of the house had come here with ten loaded camels.
 <b>He embraced.</b> When he saw that he [Yaakov] had nothing with him, he thought: “Maybe he has brought gold coins and he has them in his bosom.”
 <b>And kissed him.</b> He thought: “Maybe he has brought jewels and he has them in his mouth.”
-<b>He told Lavan.</b> That he came only under duress, because of his brother [Eisov], and that all his money was taken from him.
+<b>He told Lavan.</b> That he came only under duress, because of his brother [Essav], and that all his money was taken from him.

 ### passuk 14
 <b>Nevertheless, [you are] my bone and flesh.</b> I.e., “Now I have no [reason] to take you into the house since you have nothing with you, but because we are related I will put up with you for a month.”
 And he did so.
 But, even this was not for nothing for he was the shepherd of his sheep.